 From 2008 until the end of 2010, LG Electronics did what’s never been done before in Korean business.
 The company brought in five foreign executives to help bring the company up to international standards in a variety of areas.
 The experiment is over though; all the non-Korean executives have moved on, and LG Electronics is back in the hands of Koreans only, leaving a lot of unanswered questions about how prepared Korean multinationals are to become truly multinational.

 Didier Chenneveau was one of the foreign executives and he served as Senior Vice President and Chief Supply Chain Officer for over two years.
 His insights from the experience are valuable for anyone interested in doing business in Korea, because they explore the limits of Korean business culture, the ways for Korea to improve and implications for others in making a success of their positions within Korean corporate business.

-Click here for the full list of interviews in the 2011 Korea Business Interview Series, or here for the 2011 interviews.
+Click here for the full list of interviews in the Korea Business Interview Series.

 Main Points of the Interview